robisonsantos/money-monitor/README.md

 ### Database

-The application uses SQLite for data storage with the following security features:
+The application uses PostgreSQL for data storage with the following security features:

 - **Encrypted Storage**: All financial values are encrypted using AES-256-GCM before storage
 - **User Isolation**: Each user's data is completely isolated and scoped to their account
 - **Session Security**: Secure session management with proper authentication
+- **ACID Compliance**: PostgreSQL provides robust transaction support and data integrity
+- **Scalability**: Production-ready database that can handle multiple concurrent users
-- **Database File**: `data.db` is automatically created on first run
+- **Automatic Schema**: Database tables and indexes are automatically created on first run

 Investment entries are stored with daily granularity, and all financial data is transparently encrypted/decrypted during operations.

+#### Database Migration

+If you're upgrading from a previous SQLite-based version:

+1. Ensure your PostgreSQL database is set up and running
+2. Run the migration script: `npm run db:migrate`
+3. The script will automatically transfer all users and encrypted investment data
+4. Database sequences will be updated to handle new inserts correctly

+The migration preserves all encryption and user associations.

 ## Available Scripts